 How Freight Payment Works

-The model typically consists of the client redirecting their carrier's submission of freight bills and invoices to the Freight Payment provider.
-This can be done by mailing paper invoices or using an electronic means of submission such as: flat files, CSV, Excel spreadsheet, EDIFACT, XML, ANSI X 12 EDI or a FB Master file.
-By outsourcing to a Freight Payment service, the correctness of a freight bill will be assured, due to the audit for freight rates, freight discounts, misapplied accessorial charges, and duplication of payment among other things.
+The model typically consists of the client redirecting their carrier's submission of freight bills and invoices to the Freight Bill Payment provider.
+This can be done by mailing paper invoices, sending in PDF files via FTP to our site, e-mailing them in to a custom e-mail address or using an electronic means of submission such as: flat files, CSV, Excel spreadsheet, EDIFACT, XML, ANSI X 12 EDI or a FB Master file.
+By outsourcing to a Freight Bill Payment service, the correctness of a freight bill will be assured, due to the audit for freight rates, freight discounts, misapplied accessorial charges, and duplication of payment among other things.
 The Freight Payment firm then requires that you issue them a check, bank wire or EFT on a schedule for your freight payments.
 This schedule is referred to as the weekly freight payment process or production run.
 The Freight Payment firm will then pay your freight bills to the carriers.

 Business Intelligent Reporting through your Freight Payment Service